oranenj/repmgr/docs/README.md

 following objects:

 tables:
-  - repl_events: events of interest
+  - repl_events: records events of interest
   - repl_nodes: connection and status information for each server in the replication cluster
   - repl_monitor: historical standby monitoring information written by `repmgrd`